crosstheages/public-data/patch-notes-arise.md

 - Sometimes, the key show on the first step of the tutorial is shown as QWERTY keyboard (so Z even if you are on AZERTY keyboard so W)
 - Cooldown could have some problems of visibility if you have a action modifier from talents
 - Light Ability 2 and Ultimate can sometimes not apply the aure correctly on players if talent modifiers is activated
+- After a reconnection in a dungeon, some buff could not be visible (a respawn could be required to show it on the client)

 ### Tips
 - Note that if you have any problems of "data syncrhonization", you can fix it by restarting the game